JackieRWebb/Dugouts-CO2-CH4/README.md

 # Dugouts-CO2-CH4
-Data of carbon dioxide and methane concentrations along with local variables collected from 101 farm dams in rural Southern Saskatchewan
+Data of carbon dioxide and methane concentrations along with local variables collected from 101 farm dams in rural Southern Saskatchewan during summer 2017.